Coptis (Huang Lian)

 Flavors/Temps: Bitter, Very Cold

-Caution: Considered safe but can cause nausea if taken in larger doses over a long period of time.
+Caution: Considered safe but can cause nausea if taken in larger doses over a long time.
 It should be avoided if you are using antihypertensive medications.

-In Oriental medicine the roots bright yellow color suggest the herbs affinity with treating conditions of the Spleen and Stomach.
+In Traditional Chinese Medicine, the root’s bright yellow color suggests the herb’s affinity with treating conditions of the Spleen and Stomach.
 Both these systems are identified with the color yellow and the Earth Element in the ancient Five Phase Theory of medicine.
-As a bitter yellow root it is noted for relieving Damp Heat, a condition that can, among other functions, impede proper digestion.
+As a bitter yellow root, it is noted for relieving Damp Heat, a condition that can, among other functions, impede proper digestion.
 From a western perspective, it is thought to reduce acids in the stomach that can cause digestive issues.

-Coptis contains the constituent berberine, well known for its immune enhancing and antimicrobial properties.
-Berberine has been studied for its ability to help prevent obesity, fatty liver disease, and lowering cholesterol levels by activating AMPK (Adenosine 5’ monophosphate-activated protein kinase (AMPK) is an enzyme that plays an important role in the bodies ability to consume and produce energy.)
+Coptis contains the constituent berberine, well known for its immune-enhancing and antimicrobial properties.
+Berberine has been studied for its ability to help prevent obesity, fatty liver disease, and lowering cholesterol levels by activating AMPK (Adenosine 5’ monophosphate-activated protein kinase (AMPK) is an enzyme that plays an important role in the body’s ability to consume and produce energy.)

 Coptis is used to prevent parasitic infections caused by leishmaniasis and trichomoniasis.

-Coptis is often combined with other herbs, in order to treat Damp Heat anywhere in the body.
-This includes vaginal ulcerations, dizziness, epigastric discomfort, poor digestion, palpitations, diarrhea, dysentery, insomnia and other symptoms associated with Damp Heat.
+Coptis is often combined with other herbs to treat Damp Heat anywhere in the body.
+This includes vaginal ulcerations, dizziness, epigastric discomfort, poor digestion, palpitations, diarrhea, dysentery, insomnia, and other symptoms associated with Damp Heat.

-The herb can also be dry-fried to help it enter the blood and warm its normally cold properties.
+The herb can also be dry-fried to help it enter the blood and warm its cold properties.
 Ginger-frying the herb will also warm the herb and make it easier on the stomach while helping to stop vomiting.
-Coptis can also be taken with fresh ginger to help counter the herbs bitter flavor.
-Recommended dose is 1 to 9 g of the dried roots or rhizomes.
+Coptis can also be taken with fresh ginger to help counter the herb’s bitter flavor.
+The recommended dose is 1 to 9 g of the dried roots or rhizomes.